 As stated in the Request for Bid terms and conditions, "only formal, written addenda can alter the bid specifications."
-When a discrepancy, ambiguity, or omission is revealed in the bid specs, Purchasing will issue an addendum to clarify the bid requirements.
-The addendum is sent by fax and/or Email to all vendors that have picked up or were mailed bid packages, and the addendum is also posted on the ESPG website.
+When a discrepancy, ambiguity, or omission is revealed in the bid specifications, Purchasing will issue an addendum to clarify the bid requirements.
+The addendum is posted on the ESPG website or, in some cases, sent to all vendors that have picked up or were mailed bid packages.
 The first addendum will be labeled "Addendum #1".
 Subsequent addendums issued will be sequentially labeled.
 Purchasing will make every effort to ensure that all vendors of record receive addenda.